Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] Simple Queue Service (SQS)
 - [ ] Kinesis Data Streams

 #### Q6.
 You have a large amount of files on your network-attached storage array that must be archived and maintained for a period of 10 years due to industry regulations.
-This data will be infrequently accessed but must be kept What is the best AWS service for storing this data?
+This data will be infrequently accessed but must be kept.
+What is the best AWS service for storing this data?

 - [ ] EFS
 - [ ] Snowball